Sigiriya

-Sigiriya or Sinhagiri (Lion Rock සීගිරිය, சிகிரியா/சிங்ககிரி, pronounced SEE-gi-ri-yə) is an ancient rock fortress located in the northern Matale District near the town of Dambulla in the Central Province, Sri Lanka.
+Sigiriya or Sinhagiri (Lion Rock සීගිරිය, சிகிரியா/சிங்ககிரி, /ˈsiːɡɪrɪjə/) is an ancient rock fortress located in the northern Matale District near the town of Dambulla in the Central Province, Sri Lanka.
 It is a site of historical and archaeological significance that is dominated by a massive column of granite approximately 180 m high.

 According to the ancient Sri Lankan chronicle the Cūḷavaṃsa, this area was a large forest, then after storms and landslides it became a hill and was selected by King Kashyapa (CE 477–495) for his new capital.
 He built his palace on top of this rock and decorated its sides with colourful frescoes.
 On a small plateau about halfway up the side of this rock he built a gateway in the form of an enormous lion.
 The name of this place is derived from this structure; Sinhagiri, the Lion Rock.

 The capital and the royal palace were abandoned after the king's death.
 It was used as a Buddhist monastery until the 14th century.
 Sigiriya today is a UNESCO listed World Heritage Site.
 It is one of the best preserved examples of ancient urban planning.

+Geology

+Sigiriya rock rises abruptly from the low-lying plains that extend from the central mountain range of Sri Lanka.
+It is an inselberg, a hardened granite outcrop deriving from a solidified magma plug of a former volcano.

+Pidurangala Rock, 1 km to the north, has a similar origin.

 History

-Historical past

 It is likely that the area around Sigiriya was inhabited since prehistoric times.
-There is clear evidence that the many rock shelters and caves in the vicinity were occupied by Buddhist monks and ascetics from as early as the 3rd century BCE.
+There is clear evidence from Brahmi inscriptions on the western side of Sigiriya that the many rock shelters and caves in the vicinity were occupied by Buddhist monks and ascetics from as early as the 1st or 2nd century BCE.
 The earliest evidence of human habitation at Sigiriya is the Aligala rock shelter to the east of Sigiriya rock, indicating that the area was occupied circa 3000 BCE during the Mesolithic Period.